EU wrangles over negotiating stance for COP28 climate summit

 By Kate Abnett

-BRUSSELS, Oct 16 (Reuters) - European Union countries' climate ministers meet on Monday to decide the bloc's negotiating position for this year's COP28 summit - but they are still split over some key issues, like how hard to push for a global deal to phase out fossil fuels.
+BRUSSELS, Oct 16 (Reuters) - EU countries' climate ministers meet on Monday to decide the bloc's negotiating position for this year's COP28 summit but they are still split over some key issues, such as how hard to push for a global deal to phase out fossil fuels.

-The EU is typically one of the most ambitious negotiators at the annual United Nations climate talks, where nearly 200 countries negotiate efforts to fight global warming.
-This year's COP28 conference begins on Nov.
-30 in Dubai.
+The European Union is typically one of the most ambitious negotiators at the annual United Nations climate talks, where nearly 200 countries negotiate efforts to fight global warming.

-A central decision will be whether countries at the COP agree for the first time to phase out fossil fuels.
+A central decision will be whether countries at the COP, which begins on Nov.
+30 in Dubai, agree for the first time to phase out fossil fuels.
 Burning coal, oil and gas produces greenhouse gases that are the main cause of climate change.

+"If you listen to all the scientists it is rather clear that we need to phase out all fossil fuels," said Dutch Climate Minister Rob Jetten, who urged the EU to be "the most ambitious bloc" on the issue at COP28.

-A similar number - including the Czech Republic, Hungary, Italy, Malta, Poland and Slovakia - are more cautious.
+A similar number of countries - including the Czech Republic, Hungary, Italy, Malta, Poland and Slovakia - are more cautious.

 EU countries must agree their negotiating position unanimously, meaning one government can block it.